Syed-iqbal-Ahammad/ollama-web-ui/README.md

 ## Getting Started 🚀

+To use the web interface, these requisites must be met:

+1. Download [Ollama](https://ollama.com/download) and have it running.
+Or run it in a Docker container.
+Check the [docs](https://github.com/ollama/ollama) for instructions.
+2. Node.js (18+) and npm is required.
+[Download](https://nodejs.org/en/download)

-You can use Ollama Web UI in two ways:
+### You can use Ollama Web UI in two ways:

 ### 1. Using the Website